TIBCOSoftware/snappydata/docs/GettingStarted.md

 * **Optimizations - Indexing**: You can index your RowStore and the GemFire SQL optimizer, which automatically uses in-memory indexes when available.

 * **Optimizations - collocation**: SnappyData implements several optimizations to improve data locality and avoid shuffling data for queries on partitioned data sets.
-All related data can be collocated using declarative custom partitioning strategies (e.g. common shared business key).
+All related data can be collocated using declarative custom partitioning strategies (for example, common shared business key).
 Reference data tables can be modeled as replicated tables when tables cannot share a common key.
 Replicas are always consistent.

 * **High availability not just Fault tolerance**: Data can be instantly replicated (one at a time or batch at a time) to other nodes in the cluster.
 It is deeply integrated with a membership-based distributed system to detect and handle failures, instantaneously providing applications continuous HA.